 There's an old clichť about having a lifetime to write your debut record and only a few months to write your second.
-For some artists, assembling enough material in time to stay current seems a daunting task, but Jeíkob and Rachael Washington--collectively known as The Washington Projects--have the opposite problem.
+For some artists, assembling enough material in time to stay current seems a daunting task, but Jeíkob and Rachael Washington--collectively known as The Washington Projects

 The 11-track album-Ėfull of soulful, mindful hip hop jams-Ėwas the result of a paring-down process from 25 songs.
 The tunes that made the cut continue the authentic, current, socially aware vibe the Washington siblings began more than eight years ago with Souljahz.